 Just as the definite cause is still unknown, there is no definite treatment to “get rid” of autism.
 In fact, the very notion is ridiculous.
 Autism is a neurological disorder.
 It is not a disease.

-Even if the parent may not be able to free his or her child from the condition, the best option to the parents of an autistic child is to address the problem.
+Even if the parent may not be able to free his or her child from the condition (and this was never my goal), the best option to the parents of an autistic child is to address the problem.
 It is best to consult an expert on this field.

 The family may have to stick to a definite lifestyle to adjust to the needs of the child.
 This would require extra patience also.
 Send the child to a special education school.
 If the autism of the child is relatively mild, be sure that you inform ahead the teacher or the principal of the condition.